step-by-step-tutorial/springboot-tutorial/rdbms-h2/README.md

 <p align="justify">

 H2 is a light relational database implemented by java to use for embedded, in-memory and server mode.
-It is proper to use as a test database for testing or cache for an application.
+It is proper to use it as a test database for testing or cache for an application.
 Also, it is able to work with file instead of memory.
 For more information about H2 go to the [website of H2](https://www.h2database.com/html/main.html).

 </p>